caio-videmelo/Python_ATM/README-ENGLISH.md

 Python 3.x
 - `pytz` library for time zone management (installable via `pip install pytz`)

+## Time Zone Details

+The date and time of withdrawals are recorded in the São Paulo time zone (America/Sao_Paulo) to ensure the accuracy of the temporal information.

 ## Contributing

 If you would like to contribute to the project, please follow these steps: